 Credit by Examination

 Students may qualify to earn a maximum of 45 credits by making satisfactory scores on tests administered through special examination programs, and thereby earn credit or be exempt from certain college courses.
 Students may not repeat a course by using Credit by Examination if they originally took the course on a graded (A-F), P/NC, P/F, or audit basis.
 Credits earned by examination may not be used as part of the students’ final 30 credits to be earned at the university.
 For further information please go to the Office of Academic Records and Registration Credits by Exam web page.

 - The Advanced Placement Program (AP) of the College Entrance Examination Board permits high school students to earn college credits at their schools while attending high school.
 Students must first take an advanced placement course prior to the advanced placement exam.
 Scores of three (3) or higher will normally be awarded college credit.
 Some departments require a score of 4 or 5.
 High school counselors may assist in this procedure.

 - The university also awards credit for a limited number of Excelsior College, ACT (PEP:Regents College) exams and DSST exams offered by the Armed Services.
-Students may contact the Office of Academic Records and Summer School for a list of acceptable Excelsior, PEP and DSST exams.
+Students may contact the Office of Academic Records and Registration for a list of acceptable Excelsior, PEP and DSST exams.